home-assistant-ecosystem/home-assistant-cli/README.rst

 ======

-To get started you'll need to have or generate a long lasting token format on your Home Assistant profile page (i.e. https://localhost:8123/profile then scroll down to "Long-Lived Access Tokens").
+To get started you'll need to have or generate a long lasting token format on your Home Assistant profile page (e. g., http://homeassistant.local:8123/profile then scroll down to "Long-Lived Access Tokens").

 Then you can use ``--server`` and ``--token`` parameter on each call or as is